Promote your producs with amazing anmated GIFs made with PixTeller free animated GIF maker.

 If you have a new product or you just want to show your existing products, it's better to create an animated picture.
 A static picture doesn't show your product from all the sides like an animated image.
 It has all the benefits of a video, but it's less expensive and takes a lot less effort to create a GIF.

 Creating a fun and entertaining post on Instagram, Twitter or Facebook is a lot easier than using static pictures.
 Of course, you can add a video to your post to make it even better - it might be expensive, though.
 Plus, another great advantage of GIFs in social media marketing is that they show the product whether a user clicks on it or not.

-On social networks, there is a function that produces videos automatically, but most users switch it off.
+There is a function that produces videos automatically on social networks, but most users switch it off.
 So, when posting a post with a video, you will rely on the idea that your target audience has the autoplay function switched on.
 That's why GIFs are more beneficial.
 Users don't have to click on a motion picture to make it move.

-Users want to gain a positive experience, whether they are buying something, registering an account, or using a new product or service.
-But some instructions on how to buy, how to register, how to use, etc., are too difficult to understand.
+Users want to gain a positive experience, whether they buy something, register an account, or use a new product or service.
+But some instructions on how to buy, register, use, etc., are too difficult to understand.
 To grant a positive experience to your clients and make them want to come back to your website and buy something, use GIFs to show how to use your services.

-It's extremely easy to create such animated tutorials.
-It's less expensive than creating videos, it's simpler, and users get the idea of how to use your products or services.
-You can create multiple instructions throughout an article to help your customers learn how to use your products, whether you offer virtual or physical products or services.
+It's straightforward to create such animated tutorials.
+It's less expensive than creating videos, it's simpler, and users know how to use your products or services.
+Throughout an article, you can create multiple instructions throughout an article to help your customers learn how to use your products, whether you offer virtual or physical products or services.

 Until next time, Be creative! - Pix'sTory made by Clarissa Shuman